-The Making It Work 2022 report provides a better understanding of the violence and discrimination experienced by women and girls with disabilities in Senegal and Benin.
+This Making It Work report, originally published in 2022 and presented in its augmented version in 2023, provides a clearer picture of the violence and discrimination experienced by women and girls with disabilities in Senegal, Benin and Togo.

 It highlights good practices in preventing and combating gender-based violence against women and girls with disabilities, which are being implemented by eight disability and women-led organizations.